For the Ladies: it’s Not “We”, it’s “Me” for Your MBA Applications

 Here’s why it matters for your MBA applications: top schools estimate that over 75% of applicants are qualified on paper.
 But we know that the average acceptance rate for the top 10 schools is only 16%.
 So, competition is already fierce.
 And a huge percentage of applicants, men, don’t tend to the struggle with the “we” issue as much as women.
 So if you want to be assessed based on your merits, you need to be upfront about them.

 Here’s an example: last year I reviewed two sets of first draft essays around the same time of the application cycle – one for a man and one for a woman.
-Both applicants worked for large tech companies, both had impressive scores, and both of them had progressed at a good clip throughout their careers.
+Both applicants worked for large tech companies and had impressive scores.
+Each had also progressed quickly throughout their careers.
 The guy’s essay launched into a story about how he’d “led the redesign of the company’s consumer-facing ordering system”.
 It was truly an impressive story.
 For him I had to ask if he had, as his essays suggested, actually developed and led the entire thing by himself.
 The answer was no – he was part of a team and we discussed how to integrate that into his stories without diluting his contribution to the project’s strategy and direction.

 When asked, she explained that she felt awkward being cocky or taking credit for something that clearly required cooperation across an organization.
 But at the same time, she wasn’t giving herself credit for the fact that she had the new ideas, she launched them, and she steered the ship to be successful working around the clock (and probably being fabulous at the same time!)